 Chimney bats… what a scary thought.
 I hope you don’t leave your flue open much because a chimney bat can easily become a dining room bat if you do!
 Bats often slip under the chimney cap and make your chimney their new home.
 It’s prime bat real estate because it’s nice and dark with no predators.

 Barns are always a nice resort for a brown bat.
 In the wild, bats prefer dense foliage or caves, but due to more and more houses being built around Newtown they roost in sheds, barns and attics.
 Bat removal experts are often hired to remove bats from places like these.
-Integrated Wildlife Removal goes the extra mile by preventing bats from getting back into your home, barn or shed.
+Just like other wildlife removal companies out there, you can count us to go the extra mile by preventing bats from getting back into your home, barn or shed.

 OK – bats living in my storage shed isn’t nearly as big of a problem as my house right?
 True, but wait until spring for a big shock!
 The shock will come in two ways, bats and bat droppings – also known as bat guano.
 Bats love to live in your home because it’s safe from predators, not because they want to suck your blood!
 Small brown bags in particular will leave your shed for two to three hours to eat and come back to digest.
 After digestion – what happens?
 You guessed it!
 Bat guano all over your shed… every single night unless it’s particularly cold and they go into hibernation.